rolypolytoy/S1/Electron Column/README.md

 ![circuit (6)](https://github.com/user-attachments/assets/aad040da-3408-4a23-998c-13119db33bba)

 Again- ensure you use proper practices for the 10kV rated wiring (which is the only wiring you should be using here), tape-insulate EVERYTHING, and make the diagram as follows.
 We now have distinct voltages for -7kV, -6.5kV, -5.1kV, -5kV, and 0V, all of which are exactly the reference voltages required to make the beam column design as shown in the simulations.
+Once we've set this up via soldering, etc etc, prior to every switching it on, we'll coat it in [epoxy resin](https://www.amazon.in/DYNAMIC-EDGE-Hardener-Long-Lasting-Non-Toxic/dp/B0CWZ8G5CM) to nullify current leakage effects and make it even more safe.

 The -5kV goes to the cathode bias, 0V to the first and third electrodes of both the condenser and objective lens, -5.1kV to the Wehnelt cap, -6.5kV to the objective lens, and -7kV to the condenser lens.